Article

 Lean layout design

 The choice of the warehouse layout can make or break overall operational performance.
-Every distribution center faces problems that cause multiple stoppages and cumulative productivity losses including non-flow-oriented layouts, poorly sized teams, unbalanced workload and excessive material handling.
+Every distribution center faces problems that cause multiple stoppages and cumulative productivity losses, including non-flow-oriented layouts, poorly sized teams, unbalanced workload, and excessive material handling.

 Streamlined dock-to-dock flows